shubham3121/Deep-Learning-Beginner/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------
 This is a baseline file for beginners to start in the field of deep learning through this challenge.

-Link To the Challenge: https://www.hackerearth.com/challenge/competitive/deep-learning-beginner-challenge/
+Link to the Challenge: https://www.hackerearth.com/challenge/competitive/deep-learning-beginner-challenge/